-We recommended that you contact one of our advisors as early in the application process as possible.
+We recommended you contact one of our advisors as early as possible.
 We can help answer any questions you may have during the preparation of your application.
-Contact us:
+Contact us by:

 If your substance is already approved to be imported into or manufactured in New Zealand, or does not have hazardous properties, you do not need to apply for an approval.

-The application form to use depends on the type of substance you are applying for.
-Each form provides you with the opportunity to say whether your substance is eligible for a rapid assessment as per section 28A of the HSNO Act, on each of the forms.
+Which application form to use depends on the type of substance you are applying for.
+You can say whether your substance is eligible for a rapid assessment, as per section 28A of the HSNO Act, on each of the forms.

 - Hazardous substances (other than pesticides and veterinary medicines) application form (DOCX, 390KB)

 - Veterinary medicine application form (DOCX, 406KB)

 Please note pesticide applications made on the application form dated May 2015 are no longer accepted.